Declutter Your Home Before Downsizing

 What is the best day to hold a garage sale?

-Saturday mornings are usually busiest, especially from 8 a.m. to noon.
+Saturday mornings are usually the busiest, especially from 8 a.m. to noon.
 Avoid long weekends when many people are out of town.

 How should I price my items?